adriannaderkacz/chrome-extension/README.md

 - **List a Wish**: Add your personal wishes and ideas directly into the extension.
 - **Save Tab**: Save the current browser tab URL to your wish list for easy access later.
 - **Delete All**: Clear your entire wish list with a single button.
+- **Tagging**: Add tags to your wishes for better organization and filtering.

 ## Design and Style
 - **Simple and Intuitive**: User-friendly interface that is easy to navigate.